stoermelder/vcvrack-packone/docs/MidiCat.md

 - v2.2.0
     - Added FINE-expander
     - Added module restriction list for MEM-expander
+    - Added input mode "Snapped" for CC and Notes for use with snapped parameters
     - Added context menu option to report parameter updates to plugin-host (only in plugin-version of Rack)
     - Fixed broken MIDI feedback when loading stored mappings on MIDI-CAT MEM